-Companies should commit to achieving net-zero emissions by 2050 at the latest and set supporting short and medium-term sciencebased targets to reduce greenhouse gas emissions in line with the goals of the Paris Agreement.
+We support the objectives of the Paris Agreement, specifically to achieve net-zero emissions by 2050.
+We expect companies to set supporting short and medium-term science-based targets to reduce greenhouse gas emissions in line with the goals of the Paris Agreement.